-The History of The Color Green in a Nutshell
+The History and Meaning of the Color Green in a Nutshell

-Throughout history, artists have used colors to evoke certain emotions or to emphasize a number of view-points and concerns.
+How do you feel when looking at the color green?
+Throughout history, artists have used colors to evoke certain emotions or to emphasize a number of viewpoints and concerns.
 The color green is typically associated with Nature.
-Presently, as the concern about our environment is growing, the color green seems to be everywhere, not only as the latest fashion trend, but as a strong symbol of serenity and new beginning.
+Presently, as the concern about our environment is growing, the color green seems to be everywhere, not only as the latest fashion trend but as a strong symbol of serenity and a new beginning.
 As such, the color green has been voted the color of the year 2017 by Pantone.

 The particular shade of Greenery, a fresh and zesty yellow-green shade, is seen to present 2017 as the color which best reflects what is taking place in our global culture.
 Each year, the Pantone association searches for the shade which reflects the moods and attitudes of our planet.

 Defined as the shade which signals the immersion with the physical world, Greenery shade, a tone of green color, is a symbol of restoration and renewal.
 Seen as a dominant design choice, the shade is already used in urban planning, architecture and lifestyle.
 This green hue helps to illustrate the primary association most have with the color green pigments, that of nature, serenity and freshness.

 Yet, does the art history display only the positive attribution of the green color, or are there deadly secrets the color green hides?

 The Symbolic Meaning of the Color Green

 Since the beginning of time, artists, shamans and leaders used the earth pigments to produce various shades.
 As early as 40,000 years ago, the first pigments, a combination of soil, animal fat, burnt charcoal and chalk created a basic palette of four colors – red, yellow, black, and white.